 - Impersonal sexuality (early sex and promiscuity)

-Add to this ugly mix the effect of ambiguity and uncertainty and just like ten people could be convinced to sit in a room slowly filling up with smoke with a smoke alarm going off, young men can be moved to aggress sexually towards women.
-And it is in those ambiguous cracks that many of us will fall through and either not intervene, not question, or actually participate in acts that we wouldn’t normally do otherwise and even wish we hadn’t years later.
+Add to this ugly mix the effect of ambiguity and uncertainty and just like ten people could be convinced to sit in a room slowly filling up with smoke while a smoke alarm is going off, young men can be moved to aggress sexually towards women.
+And it is through those ambiguous cracks that many of us will fall and either not intervene, not question, or actually participate in acts that we wouldn’t normally participate in and even wish we hadn’t years later.